top of page

 1. Do due diligence before signing anything.
 Check out the publisher or agent’s online presence carefully, and be careful about any time pressure

 2. Be aware that querying a book manuscript as a new author can be a long process with failure more likely than success.
 Be careful of anything that sounds too good to be true.
-Use QueryTracker to target reputable agents, and put a time limit on the querying process
+Use QueryTracker to target reputable agents

 3. The golden rule in traditional publishing is that money should flow toward you.
 Alarm bells should ring if you’re asked to pay for any services offered by agents or publishers.